Spanish Spring 2017

 Prerequisite: SPAN 3010, 3300, and 3 credits of 3400-3430, or departmental placement.

 We will explore the great variety of the short story in Spanish America during the 20th and 21st century.
 Starting with Baldomero Lillo’s stories about life in the coal mines in Southern Chile at the turn of the 20th century, we will read short stories addressing a multiplicity of themes (family relationships, the workings of power and politics, love relationships, friendships, the intersection of social, political, gender, class and race issues, etc.) taking into account the socio historical context.
-Among the authors we will include Horacio Quiroga, María Luisa Bombal, Jorge Luis Borges, Juan Rulfo, Julio Cortázar, Gabriel García Márquez, Carlos Fuentes, José Donoso, Elena Poniatowska, Luisa Valenzuela, Rosario Ferré, Liliana Heker, Ana María Shua, Roberto Bolaño, Cristina Peri Rossi, and a group of young writers born in the 1970s and 80s.
-We will also watch films and documentaries that will help us to better understand the socio historical background.
+Among the authors we will include Horacio Quiroga, María Luisa Bombal, Jorge Luis Borges, Juan Rulfo, Julio Cortázar, Gabriel García Márquez, Carlos Fuentes, José Donoso, Elena Poniatowska, Luisa Valenzuela, Rosario Ferré, Liliana Heker, Ana María Shua, Roberto Bolaño, Cristina Peri Rossi, and a group of young writers born around 1970.
+We will also watch films and documentaries that will help us better understand the socio historical background.
 Class participation, 2 exams, quizzes and written assignments, and one research paper.

-SPAN 4500 – Special Topics Literature Seminars with Anne-Garland Mahler and Andrew Anderson
+SPAN 4500 – Special Topics Literature Seminar

 Prerequisite: SPAN 3010, 3300, and 3 credits of 3400-3430, or departmental placement